 The Benefits of Hydrocarbon Extraction

 Hydrocarbon extraction is a commonly used method for extracting THC, CBD, and terpenes from cannabis plants.
 Its low cost combined with its efficiency and quality of the extracted cannabinoids has resulted in hydrocarbon extraction becoming extremely popular.
 It's a very simple process, using hydrocarbons, such as propane or butane, that act as solvents and strip the compounds away from the plant material.
 When those compounds are extracted, they are concentrated to create cannabis oils, glass, hash, wax, live resin, diamonds, and shatter, as well as a wide range of alternative products.
+Our hydrocarbon extraction equipment is meticulously crafted to accommodate n-Butane, Propane, and Butane/Propane blends.

 What is Hydrocarbon?